Educators can help pupils budget, bank and save thanks to a new guidebook by the UK’s leading financial education charities for young people.

 The Youth Financial Capability Group (YFCG) aims to demystify the complex array of offerings so schools can use what works for them.

 Financial education is a partially compulsory element of the national curriculum across the UK – topics are embedded in subjects such as Maths, Citizenship and PSHE.

-However, less than half of 7-17 year olds in the UK say they received money lessons1.
-Young people have also taken some of the hardest economic hits of the pandemic and are the most susceptible to scams2.
+However, less than half of 7-17 year olds in the UK say they received money lessons.
+Young people have also taken some of the hardest economic hits of the pandemic and are the most susceptible to scams.

 The Guide to Financial Education Support details methods such as expert-led workshops, training and qualifications that empower teachers to provide meaningful financial education for 5-25 year olds.
 It will be distributed to schools across the country.

 The collaboration includes The London Institute of Banking & Finance, The Money Charity, MyBnk and Young Money, who have collectively helped nearly 2.5m pupils learn how to manage their money and understand the world of finance.

 Studies have shown that many teachers lack the time and confidence to tackle topics such as budgeting, debt and student finance.
 YFCG member research, with the Money and Pensions Service, has proved that expert support boosts students' financial capability.